About Benign Prostatic Hyperplasia (BPH)

 Planet Ayurveda provides best combination of effective herbal remedies such as Prostate Care Pack for ayurvedic treatment of enlarged prostate (BPH).
 These herbal remedies are prepared from using best quality herbs and strictly follow the principles of Ayurveda.
 All these herbal remedies of Planet Ayurveda are 100 percent pure, natural and vegetarian.
 These are free from chemicals, additives and preservatives.
 These are safe to use as these are free from side effects.

-- Varunadi Vati: 2 tablets twice daily, with warm water, after meals.
+- Varunadi Vati - 2 tablets twice daily, with warm water, after meals.

 - Tribulus Power - 2 capsules twice daily, with warm water after meals.

 - Shilajit Capsules - 2 capsules twice daily, with warm water, after meals.

 1. Varunadi Vati

 Crataeva nurvala is the tree known as Varuna in Ayurveda.
 The herbal tablets made from the bark of this tree are recommended in Ayurveda for prostate enlargement or BPH.
 Ayurveda is an age old traditional medical system still in practice in India and recognized by WHO. totally herbal non-hormonal ayurvedic medicine that treats BPH by reducing prostate weight.
 It improves the urinary flow rate as reducing post-void residual urine.

 2. Tribulus Power

 Tribulus is a herb very popular for its use as a male sex power enhancement herb.
 The herb Tribulus helps to maintain regular urine flow, stops dribbling after urination, helps to control urgency of urine as well as gives strength to genitor-urinary system.
 Tribulus power capsules are used along with other herbal supplements as effective herbal remedy for enlarged prostate gland.